jtoy7/2024_AS_Pver_genomics/pver_gwas_pilot_data_processing_using_GATK4_pipeline_jt.md

 Run time: 10.5 hrs for 16 samples.
 The tools imports by scaffold.
 There are 52 and the largest scaffolds (chromosomes) took about 1 hr to import.
 Processing time for non-chromosome scaffolds was negligible.

 ## 11. Joint genotyping with GenotypeGVCFs

+This step is parallelized by genomic region to speed up processing time, since GenotypeGVCFs doesn't have internal parallelization options.

+ `GenotypeGVCFs_array.slurm`
  ```bash
 #!/bin/bash